Skip to content

 Artificial Intelligence in Health Economics and Outcomes Research

-The PhRMA Foundation and ISPOR’s journal Value in Health are partnering on a $5,000 Challenge Award for graduate students, postdoctoral fellows, and clinical residents.
-Deadline to submit is December 1, 2024.
+The PhRMA Foundation and ISPOR’s journal Value in Health are partnering on a $5,000 Challenge Award for trainees.

 Past Challenge Awards